 I know how hard it is to measure the ROI from your social media activities.
 You can, of course, count the number of conversion from social media channels, but how to do when conversions are not your main objective?
 What if you want to focus on brand awareness?
 Or sales that are inspired by social media but do not come directly from social?

 An ROI is, however, an indispensable part of your social media audit.
 It will prevent you from spending resources on activities that will never deliver any value to your company.

 You can track the number of downloads of an ebook or any other dedicated content.
 Google Analytics will help you measure the number of organic traffic or sessions on your website.

 A great social media metrics will be tracking hashtag performance.
 In Brand24 dashboard, create a project where your hashtag is one of your monitored keywords.
 The tool will calculate all the metrics for you.

 In the Summary tab, you’ll find the most important information, e.g.:

 The best part is that you will immediately see a difference within the time range you’ve chosen.
 Brand24 will analyse two periods and show you the difference in metrics.
 It’s basically a social media audit handed on a silver platter.

 You can divide the fruit of your social media audit into three categories.

 The benefits of social media audit

-A social media audit will also deliver clear standards that you can incorporate across many social media channels.
+A social media audit will also deliver clear standards that you can incorporate across many channels.
 Any time there’s a new platform, you will have guidelines in place that will assure your overall social media presence is consistent, and your brand is easily recognizable.